ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

 If you utilise multiple stores, each with their own persistence configuration, you will need to ensure that each store is configured to have a unique name.
-The store name for each instance of your stores is used within the persistence cache keys created by Easy Peasy.
+The store name for each instance of your stores is used within the persistence cache keys created by Easy Peasy, therefore failure to do this can result in the stores overwriting each others persisted data.

 ```javascript
 const storeOne = createStore(persist(model), {